FOREX-Euro rises towards $1.10, bolstered by robust German IFO survey

 "While the German data is encouraging, I don't think it changes much for the euro," said Peter Kinsella, currency strategist at Commerzbank.
 "We are only in the third week of ECB money-printing and while the euro may move higher a bit on the data, I doubt those gains will be sustained."

 Investors have cut long dollar positions after the Fed took a dovish tone on interest rates last week, pushing the currency off multi-year highs.
-Chicago Fed President Charles Evans said on Wednesday that there was no compelling reason for the central bank to tighten until 2016 adding that a rise in the dollar exerted clear disinflationary pressures.
+Chicago Fed President Charles Evans said on Wednesday that there was no compelling reason for the central bank to tighten and it should wait until 2016 to raise rates.

-That chimed with a number of senior Fed officials who have in recent days flagged concerns about the dollar's strength on inflation.
-Their comments have kept a lid on the greenback.

 U.S. data on Tuesday was modestly dollar-friendly, with an uptick in underlying inflation likely to support the view that the Fed will raise rates this year.
 A durable goods orders report is due later in the day and if it disappoints, the dollar could lose some ground.